Krrish-Devani/Navigation_Bar/README.md

 # Navigation_Bar
-Navigation bar is created using the only HTML and CSS
+A Responsive Navigation bar is created using the only HTML and CSS